 The scope of your operations will determine what type of fulfillment is right for your business.
 If you’re just starting your ecommerce business

 or handling a low volume of orders, shipping orders from your place of business might be feasible.

-As your ecommerce business matures, instead of processing orders yourself, it might make sense to secure dedicated storage space and/or leverage a fulfillment service.
+Once your business takes off, instead of taking on the costs of processing orders yourself, it may make sense to pay for storage space.
 Either way, it’s important to have the right amount of inventory available to satisfy orders during peak shopping times.

 What products do you sell?

 Does your business sell small parcels of new and used books?
 Or do you regularly package large orders of heavy equipment?
 The type of products you sell could determine what support you require from a fulfillment service.

 This is especially true of shipping.
 Keep in mind not all types of shipping are available for all products.

 In the U.S., certain products have transport limitations.
 Shipping for bulky or large items will typically cost more.
 Hazardous materials or dangerous goods, also known as hazmat items, must use ground shipping.